XalvarezX/Log-Search/README.md

 # Log-Search
 Bash script to search log files for ip addresses intended to work with wireshark JSON exports.

 1. Clone this repo to your machine.

-2.Make sure you are using a bash shell
+2.Make sure you are using a bash shell.

 3 After exporting your scan file from wireshark...

 USAGE